-BS in Linguistics & Speech, Language, and Hearing Sciences
+BS in Linguistics and Speech, Language & Hearing Sciences

 Undergraduates should note that employment as a certified speech-language pathologist or audiologist is not possible with only a bachelor’s degree.
 An advanced degree in speech-language pathology or audiology is required for certification by the American Speech-Language-Hearing Association (ASHA) as well as for licensure in most states.
-Boston University’s graduate program in speech-language pathology is accredited by the Council on Accreditation in Audiology and Speech-Language Pathology (CAA).
-The BU Master of Science program enables students to fulfill the requirements for professional certification by the ASHA in speech-language pathology, as well as for Massachusetts state licensure and teacher certification.
+Boston University’s master of science program in Speech-Language Pathology is accredited by the Council on Accreditation in Audiology and Speech-Language Pathology (CAA).
+The BU master of science program in Speech-Language Pathology enables students to fulfill the requirements for professional certification from ASHA as well as Massachusetts state licensure and teacher certification.

-Students graduating with a major in Linguistics & Speech, Language, and Hearing Sciences are expected to attain:
+Students graduating with a major in Linguistics and Speech, Language & Hearing Sciences are expected to attain:

 - An understanding of the fundamental questions that drive modern linguistic research concerning formal structure, universals, acquisition, historical change, variation, and social dimensions of use, along with foundational knowledge in the core areas of linguistic theory.